-Besides channel morphology, the presence of vegetation also influenced channel widening.
+Besides channel morphology, the presence of vegetation also influenced channel response.
 Forested channel length was negatively correlated with width ratio, sub-reaches that experienced large widening were significantly less forested than those not experiencing channel widening.
 This illustrates the role of vegetation in protecting riverbanks from erosion (Abernethy and Rutherfurd, 1998).
-Other variables such as bank material (e.g., cohesive, non-cohesive, bedrock), type of vegetation, and vegetation density were not included in our analysis although they can be important factors affecting channel widening; they should therefore be considered in future analyses.
+Other variables such as bank material (e.g., cohesive, non-cohesive, bedrock), type of vegetation, and vegetation density were not included in our analysis although they can be important factors affecting flood response; they should therefore be considered in future analyses.

-4.2.
+667 4.2.
 LW recruitment and deposition during the flood

-LW recruitment was controlled primarily by bank erosion (i.e., channel widening) and thus, factors controlling this process were identified as significant factors for LW recruitment.
-We observed a significant correlation between LW recruited volume and width ratio, precipitation, initial width, and channel gradient (i.e. the correlation with the last two variables was significant just for volume of wood recruited per initial channel hectare).
-The confinement index was also included in the final logistic regression model.
-During the Emme flood in 2014, we observed larger quantities of LW recruited in the smaller streams (i.e., the tributaries), which agrees with previous conceptual models (Seo and Nakamura, 2009).
-However, these models were defined for larger basins and longer times and not for single flood events.
+LW recruitment was controlled primarily by bank erosion (i.e., channel widening) and thus, factors 668 controlling this process were identified as significant factors for LW recruitment.
+We observed a significant 669 correlation between LW recruited volume and width ratio, precipitation, initial width, and channel gradient (i.e. 670 the correlation with the last two variables was significant just for volume of wood recruited per channel hectare).
+671 672 The confinement index was also included in the final logistic regression model.
 There are not many previous studies that analysed LW recruitment after a single large flood.
-At the time of writing this manuscript, the works of Lucía et al. (2015), Steeb et al. (2017) and Lucía et al. (2018) were available, reporting on results from Northern Italy, the Swiss Alps and Southwestern Germany, respectively.
+At the time of writing this manuscript, only the 673 674 work of Lucía et al. (2015) was available, reporting on results from Northern Italy.
 The 2011 flood in the Magra river basin recruited large amounts of LW as well, mostly by bank erosion too.
-In their work, the authors did not find many significant correlations for total recruited wood volume, only a negative correlation with channel gradient (Lucía et al. 2015).
-In contrast, in the study of the 2016 flood in German streams, Lucía et al., (2018) observed significant correlations between recruited LW and drainage area, stream power and confinement index.
-Our findings agree with these studies, and previous observations in Switzerland (Steeb et al., 2017).
-They confirm the important role of bank erosion in recruiting wood material in mountain rivers, thereby highlighting that hillslope processes were not the dominant LW supplier (contrary to what was proposed by Rigon et al., 2012).
+In their work, the authors did not 675 find many significant correlations for total recruited wood volume, only a negative correlation with channel 676 gradient.
+Our findings agree with their study and confirm the important role of bank erosion in recruiting wood 677 material in mountain rivers, thereby highlighting that hillslope processes were not the dominant LW supplier 678 (contrary to what was proposed by Rigon et al., 2012).
+679